aridaibordon/pyabako/README.md

 - run_grid (bool): Indicates if the input conditionally must be computed in a grid (True) or sequentially (False).
 Default is False.
 - n_cores (int): Number of server cores to use in the computation.
 Default `N_CORES` defined in src/constants.py.

+### PyABAKO wizard
+PyABAKO includes a wizard that allows direct use of all its functionalities directly from the terminal.
+It can be open by calling this package folder using a python version >= 3.11.